 }

-The robots meta tag controls whether search engines index a page and follow its links.
-The most common directives are index/noindex (whether to include the page in search results) and follow/nofollow (whether to crawl and pass authority through the page's links).
-The default behavior when no robots tag is present is index, follow.
+The robots meta tag controls indexing and link-following.
+The directives you'll use: index/noindex (whether to include the page in results) and follow/nofollow (whether to pass authority through the page's links).
+When the tag is absent, the default is index, follow.

-The robots.txt file, placed at the root of your domain, controls which pages search engine crawlers are allowed to access.
-It is important to understand the distinction: robots.txt prevents crawling, not indexing.
-If other pages link to a URL blocked by robots.txt, Google may still index that URL (showing it in results with no snippet).
-To truly prevent indexing, use the noindex meta tag.
+robots.txt controls which URLs crawlers are allowed to access — but there's a critical distinction most people miss: robots.txt prevents crawling, not indexing.
+If other pages link to a URL blocked by robots.txt, Google can still index it (showing it in results with no snippet).
+To actually prevent indexing, use the noindex meta tag.

 Quick Reference Checklist

-• Every page needs a unique title tag under 60 characters with the primary keyword front-loaded
+- Every page: unique title under 60 characters, primary keyword front-loaded

-• Every page needs a unique meta description under 160 characters with a clear value proposition
+- Every page: unique meta description under 160 characters with a clear value proposition

-• Test your meta tags and structured data with Google's Rich Results Test before deploying
+- Validate structured data in Google's Rich Results Test before shipping